Martial Arts Motivation: Don't be like the Goldfish

 When you’re a child, you think in the short-term.
 “If I go to one more soccer practice, I am just going to die.”

 Take Martial Arts.
 It isn’t about the kicking and punching.
 Yes, the repetition of each technique is what strengthens the body.
-But, the practice is what creates a formidable mind connecting the students with a lineage of warrior scholars that came before them.
+But, the practice is what creates a strong and resilient mind connecting the students with a lineage of warrior scholars that came before them.

 Awarding one shiny belt after another is not teaching your child the value of hard work unless they really had to earn it.
-The samea goes for any external rewards such as trophies, ribbons, certificates, etc. In the end, we strive to teach that the journey is the reward.
+The same goes for any external rewards such as martial arts trophies, ribbons, certificates, etc. In the end, we strive to teach that the journey is the reward.

 http://time.com/3858309/attention-spans-goldfish/